alisa0705/EHR-Library/README.md

 Parses a tab-delimited file and returns a dictionary.

 `parse_data(patient_filename: str, lab_filename: str) -> tuple[Dict[str, List[str]], Dict[str, List[str]]]`

 Parses patient data and lab data files (string) and returns a tuple of dictionaries.
+Columns necessary for this function:
+Patient file:
+PatientID
+PatientDateOfBirth
+Lab file:
+PatientID
+LabName
+LabValue

 `patient_age(records: Dict[str, List[str]], patient_id: str) -> int`
 1. patient_records: a dictionary with column names as keys and lists of values as values for patient data;
-2. patient_id: a string representing the patient ID;
+2. patient_id: a string representing the patient ID; Columns necessary for this function:
+PatientID
+PatientDateOfBirth

 `patient_is_sick(patient_records: dict[str, list[Any]], lab_records: dict[str, list[Any]], patient_id: str, lab_name: str, operator: str, value: float) -> bool`
+Columns necessary for this function:
+PatientID
+LabName
+LabValue

 1. patient_records: a dictionary with column names as keys and lists of values as values for patient data;
 2. lab_records: a dictionary: same format for lab data;